Keywords

 Adequate data on Sagwa’s constituents -such as its mechanism of action, contraindications, adverse effects, and drug interactions- is absent, rendering it inherently risky.
 Some people prefer herbal remedies since they consider conventional medicines are industrially prepared.6 The reports received by the Iraqi pharmacovigilance center from many Iraqi pediatric hospitals show that analysis of Sagwa showed that its made of many toxic organic and inorganic substances like mercury, arsenic, animal skin and lead.
 More than half of the adverse events were gastrointestinal and in about half of them, the presentation was life threatening.
 So, this dangerous practice is worthy to be shed light on and given enough attention so as to raise the awareness of people about its detrimental results.5 This study was conducted to determine the morbidity and mortality of Sagwa use in acute gastroenteritis in infants and associated factors.

 This was a prospective case–control study conducted at Al-Fallujah Hospital for Maternity and Children, Iraq, between July 1st, 2022, and January 1st, 2023.
+Infants were enrolled and classified according to Sagwa exposure status (exposed vs non-exposed), and outcomes were compared between groups.
 Ethical approval was obtained from the Ethical Committee at Al-Fallujah College of Medicine, and verbal consent was obtained from children’s caregivers.

 The study included infants with acute diarrhea, defined as at least four episodes of liquid stool per day, who were admitted to the pediatric wards, emergency department, or neonatal nursery.
 Cases were infants with acute diarrhea who had been given Sagwa by their families, while controls were age- and sex-matched infants with acute diarrhea who had not received Sagwa.